michaluppal/disease2gene/README.md

 - Think of how to structure the repo so that tools, queries (along with author and specific paper requests), api keys are all stored separately.
 - The query should be an input defined by the end user.
 - Create fastapi services
+- depending on cloud this will be hosted on adjust the LLM code.
+Also figure out a way to paralelize or do batch processing of llm prompts.
+The sequencial approach costs too much time.
+With progress on the LLM front the row by row processing should be ultimetly shifted towards processing entire paper at once and filling all rows with one prompts structured outputs.